education

 - Helen Fellow, American Museum of Natural History, Sept.
 2018 - July 2019

-- completed a bioinformatic project on the mitochondrial genome of a marine invertebrate, Relicanthus daphneae; first-author paper published in Scientific Reports.
+- Researched the mitochondrial genome of a marine invertebrate, Relicanthus daphneae; our work, published in Scientific Reports, placed Relicanthus in a new suborder of Actiniaria.

 - Editorial Intern, McSweeney’s, June 2016 - Aug.
 2016